 Many pet owners will increase their pet’s routine examinations from one to two a year during their geriatric years.
 This way, our veterinarian will pinpoint problems quickly, allowing for treatment to be administered in time to possibly stop further symptoms or a worsening of the condition from arising.

-Contact Burke Animal Clinic in Burke to make appointments for Wellness Exams for an aging cat or dog.
-Our staff is dedicated to providing premiere veterinary for pets during any stage of their life.
-Call our animal hospital today at 703-574-3860 to find out more about our scheduling availability.
+Contact Burke Animal Clinic to make appointments for Wellness Exams for an aging cat or dog.
+Our staff is dedicated to providing premier veterinary for pets during any stage of their life.